lignah/lignah/readme.md

 ## About Me

-Security-focused developer with strong interest in web technologies.
-Passionate about building secure web systems and vulnerability analysis.
+Security-focused developer in web and system.
+Devoted to building secure web systems and vulnerability analysis.

-## Tech Stack
+## SKills

 ```
 Skills/